 You will almost certainly come across someone today who needs encouragement.
 Yes, today!
 Make the most of this opportunity by making your encouragement specific, asking how the person did it, and giving credit to the Holy Spirit.
 If you include these elements in your encouragement, you can be confident that your words are effective and that God is glorified.

 Ask yourself if you can relate to the following scenario:

 Your loved one tells you about her current struggle.
 Shortly after she starts talking, you realize you already know what she should do to help herself.
-So you wait (and wait and wait) for her to finish talking, replaying your advice in your mind to keep from forgetting it.
+So you wait (and wait and wait) for her to finish talking, mentally replaying your advice to keep from forgetting it.
 You nod politely as she keeps talking, but your eagerness to speak swells inside you like a water balloon about to burst.
-After what feels like an eternity, she (finally!) stops talking, and you immediately blurt out your opinion.
+After what feels like an eternity, she (finally!) stops talking, and you blurt out your opinion.
 “Mission accomplished!” you think.

 If you can relate to this story, you aren’t alone.
 In fact, if you can’t relate to this story (or some variation of it), you are likely in the minority.
 As Stephen Covey observed, “Most people don’t listen with the intent to understand, but with the intent to reply.”
 The norm in our world is for people to talk at each other rather than to each other, to use conversation to voice one’s own opinion rather than to truly understand the other person.

 This tendency becomes especially problematic when interacting with a hurting loved one.
 We often refer to these people as “fixers”—those who seem more interested in offering their advice on how to correct a situation than truly hearing, understanding, and sympathizing with the person in pain.
 The “fixer” mentality can often be hurtful and counterproductive.
 Yet, never sharing our thoughts and advice also seems problematic.
 So, how do we know when to give advice and when to listen?